 From "Elena" to "Angelena"

 Angelena has created Crystal Heart Foundation and aligned herself with multiple non-profit organizations.
 She is an official volunteer blogger for Oxfam Australia and currently a member of the RAINN Org Speakers Bureau in Washington DC, USA.
 She is a global Women's Rights activist lending her voice to the #MeToo campaign, V Day One Billion Rising global movement.
 United State of Women where she interviewed President Barack Obama's Women's Rights advisor, Tina Tchen, at the Canadian Women's Foundation Annual Breakfast last November.
 She was also an invited guest for Amnesty International's Women's Leadership Awards in Sydney and the launch of their Stop Torture Campaign.
 Angelena served as Ambassador for World Mental Health Day in 2013 and was a speaker for the R U Ok Day Suicide Prevention Initiative for teens.
-Her documentary feature film Angelena: Change The World and her documentary short film Change The World have won 17 Awards and received five Official Selections thus far on the international film festival circuit, including awards for Best Original Song (Tragic Fairytale) and Best Music Video for Change The World which she co-wrote with her late fiancé.
+Her documentary feature films Angelena: Change The World, Angelena: Heart Of The Matter and her documentary short film Change The World have won 21 Awards and received five Official Selections thus far on the international film festival circuit, including awards for Best Original Song (Tragic Fairytale) and Best Music Video for Change The World which she co-wrote with her late fiancé.
 Her transparency and courage to speak out, not only for the injustice she has experienced but for all victims makes her a force to be reckoned with and an elegant role model for women and men alike.
-Angelena not only produced, directed and edited her documentary feature films in its entirety but she also co-wrote the original music score with her late fiancé, Erick Deeby.
-She has turned her two horrific tragedies into magic by creating art an speaking out.
+Angelena not only produced, directed and edited her documentary feature films in their entirety but she also co-wrote the original music score with her late fiancé, Erick Deeby.
+She has turned her two horrific tragedies into magic by creating art and speaking out.
 She cites love and forgiveness as the key that sets us free.
 Her documentary feature 'Angelena: Change The World' is now available on Vimeo On Demand and her original soundtrack album is now available on iTunes and Amazon.